No Silver Bullets: Why Understanding Software Cycle Time is Messy, Not Magic: Research design and methodology

 \subsubsection{Coding days}

 Coding days was summarized as the average number of days per week that a developer made at least one commit.
 We divided the number of coding days in a month by the total number of days in that month and multiplied by seven to aid in interpretation.
+Based on conversations with software developers, we understand that making small commits frequently is often considered best-practice, but the fact that commits can be made independent of actual coding time means that our proxy measure for coding days is imperfect.